Aristocratjnr/Inventory-Asset-Management/README.md

 # Computer Inventory Management System (CIMS)
-Computer Inventory Management System (CIMS) is a web-based application built with Django that enables you to efficiently manage and monitor computer assets within your organization.
+Asset Tracker for Computer Inventory System is a web-based application built with Django that enables you to efficiently manage and monitor computer assets within your organization.

 ## Overview
 CIMS serves as a centralized repository for storing and maintaining comprehensive information about the computers deployed in your organization.
 It offers the following key features: